ssoonmi/mongo-atlas-js-seed-demo/README.md

 If you have any questions or are stuck at any point, please message me.

 ## Checking your Environment
-See the section for `Check Your Environment` on this page and follow instructions for your respective machine: [https://docs.mongodb.com/guides/server/import/](https://docs.mongodb.com/guides/server/import/)

-If this was unsuccessful, you need to install the MongoDB.
+Check to see if you have the `mongoimport` command.If you don't have this command, you need to install the MongoDB.

 To do so, follow the instructions here for your respective machine: [https://docs.mongodb.com/manual/administration/install-community/](https://docs.mongodb.com/manual/administration/install-community/)

 ## Drop Database (optional)